A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-\subparagraph{Comparison with relations present in the literature\\} In the following we draw a connection between the \gleich{eq:allgexpetasternmitdphiphic} and relations existing in the literature.
-Selecting the coefficients from the \Taylor expansion of a viscosity relation (\eqref{eq:viskogleichung}, for instance) at the point~$\phi=0$ for the coefficients~$\etaint{k}$ in the \gleich{eq:allgetasterniplus1} and formally considering an infinite number of terms, we may substitute the bracketed term in the \gleich{eq:allgetasterniplus1} with the viscosity relation itself.
+In this way, one can establish a connection between \gleich{eq:allgetasterniplus1} and models existing in the literature.
+Selecting the coefficients from the \Taylor expansion of a viscosity relation (\eqref{eq:viskogleichung}, for instance) at the point~$\phi=0$ for the coefficients~$\etaint{k}$ in \gleich{eq:allgetasterniplus1} and formally considering an infinite number of terms, we may substitute the bracketed term in \gleich{eq:allgetasterniplus1} with the viscosity relation itself.
 This step requires the introduction of the maximum packing fraction.
-Using the \gleich{eq:viskogleichung} we find
+Using a viscosity relation in the sense of \gleich{eq:viskogleichung} we find

-In the \gleich{eq:allgvisko}~$\varphi_{Tm}^{m}$ refers to the maximum packing fraction after the~$m$th construction step that will be calculated in \abschnitt{sec:Packungsdichte}.
-This notation has already been outlined in \abschnitt{sec:NotationPackung}.
-The general recursive representation of the~\gleich{eq:allgvisko} is given by